reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 The `FeatureManager` has access to a `UserProvider`, which knows about the user who is currently using our application.
 This way, Togglz can distinguish between users and we can build features that are active for some users and inactive for others.

 The `FeatureProvider` provides the `Feature`s that we want to control in our application.
 Different `FeatureProvider` implementations load the feature data from different locations.
-This feature data contains the names of the features and whether they are enabled or active by default.
-We can decide to define our features in a config file, or in environment variables, for example.
+This feature data contains the names of the features, whether they are enabled by default, and their activation strategy.
+We can decide to load our features from a Java enum, a config file, or from environment variables, for example.

 Each `Feature` has an `ActivationStrategy` that defines under which circumstances the feature will be active for a given user.